syncfusion-content/maui-docs/MAUI/DataForm/floating-label-layout.md

 * Custom editor

 ## Container types
-Containers enhance the perspective of dataform editor views.
+Containers enhance the perspective of the dataform editor views.
 By default, the container type is `Outlined`.
-By using the `ContainerType` property of `TextInputLayoutSettings` in `DataForm` or in `DataFormItem`, you can modify the container type to `Filled` or `None`.
+By using the `ContainerType` property of the `TextInputLayoutSettings` in DataF`orm or `DataFormItem`, modify the container type to `Filled` or `None`.

 #### Outlined
 The `Outlined` container type draws a thin border around the text input field and adds a hint text that floats above the input field when the user starts typing.
-To enable the outlined container type, you can set `ContainerType` property of `TextInputLayoutSettings` to `Outlined` in `DataForm` or in `DataFormItem` which covers the editor view with rounded-corner.
+To enable the outlined container type, set the `ContainerType` property of the `TextInputLayoutSettings` to `Outlined` in `DataForm` or `DataFormItem`, which covers the editor view with rounded-corner.

 {% tabs %}
 {% highlight XAML %}